-Walking poles are excellent for providing additional stabilisation for senior trekkers who are looking for extra support.
-Whether you are hill walking or taking a stroll through the neighbourhood park, high-quality walking poles provide balance, absorb shock to joints and assist movement over various terrains.
+Walking poles are excellent for providing additional stabilisation for older trekkers who are looking for extra support.
+Whether you are hill walking or taking a stroll through the neighbourhood park, high-quality walking poles (along with some decent walking trainers) provide balance, absorb shock to joints and assist movement over various terrains.
 To help you find the best walking poles for seniors, we have created this guide so you know exactly what you are looking for.

 During retirement age, pastimes like knitting, gardening, or painting may be one of the first activities that come to mind.
 However, while those activities are creative and require focus on detail, having a hobby that requires physical movement and training will also bring many benefits.